emilyfuhrman/datavis_design/2017_Summer/Studios/07_Introduction_to_Processing_Part_2_Visualizing_Data.md

 		rect(50+i*20,300,10,10);
 	}
 ```
-* Now, run your code.
+* Run your code.

 ![Final Run](https://github.com/emilyfuhrman/datavis_design/blob/master/2017_Summer/Studios/Images/07/05_Final_Run.png)

-* Some questions to consider:
+* Our final version does give us a more comprehensive picture of our own random numbers in comparison to the randomized integers that Processing created for us.
+Some questions to consider:
 	* Do you notice anything different about the top row, which visualizes the values we defined as a class?
 	* Does opacity function as a good point of comparison?
 	* Can you think of a more effective way to visualize this data?